 David M. Notrica, MD, FACS, FAAP

 Dr. Notrica is a Fellow of the American College of Surgeons and a Fellow of the American Academy of Pediatrics.
 He is board certified in both Pediatric Surgery and General Surgery by the American Board of Surgery.
-Additionally, he is an Associate Professor at the University of Arizona College of Medicine – Phoenix, Assistant Professor of Surgery at Mayo Clinic Medical School, and Clinical Associate Professor of Surgery at Creighton University.
-He enjoys training general surgery residents from the Mayo Clinic, U of Arizona - Phoenix Integrated, St. Joseph’s Hospital & Medical Center and Maricopa County Medical Center General Surgery Residency programs.
-He has served as a mentor for medical students at the University of Arizona College of Medicine throughout their 4 years.
-Academically, he has given invited presentations at the American Pediatric Surgical Association, American College of Surgeons, and has been an invited discussant at the American Association for the Surgery of Trauma (AAST).
+Additionally, he is a Professor at the University of Arizona College of Medicine – Phoenix, Associate Professor of Surgery at Mayo Clinic Medical School.
+He enjoys training general surgery residents from the Mayo Clinic, Creighton/St. Joseph’s Hospital & Medical Center and Creighton/Maricopa County Medical Center General Surgery Residency programs.
+He has served as a mentor for many medical students at the University of Arizona College of Medicine throughout their 4 years.
+Academically, he has given presentations in Europe, South America, Central America, Asia, and North American.
+He has presented at the American Association for the Surgery of Trauma, Western Trauma Association, Western Pediatric Trauma Conference, American Pediatric Surgical Association, American College of Surgeons, and has been an invited discussant numerous times.

 Dr Notrica currently co-chairs the Southwest Trauma and Acute Care Symposium (STACS), the Western Pediatric Trauma Conference (WPTC), Trauma Conference International (TCI), and the Advanced Pectus Course.
-He is past president of the Arizona Trauma Association.
-At Phoenix Children's Hospital he has been Chairman of Surgery, and served on the hospital Board of Directors from 2005-2008.
-He currently chairs the Finance committee for Phoenix Children's Care Network (PCCN) and is on the PCCN Board of Managers.
+He has been a guest editor for several journals.
+At Phoenix Children's Hospital he has been Chairman of Surgery, and served on the hospital Board of Directors from 2005-2008, and served on the Phoenix Children's Care Network Board of Managers.

 Dr. Notrica has also been identified multiple times as a Top Doc by Phoenix Magazine, Best Doctors, and was listed in the top 1% of pediatric surgeons by US News and World Reports in their only year of physician rankings.
 In 2014, he was named a Healthcare Hero by the Phoenix Business Journal.